awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 This repository offers a CodePipeline [CI/CD pipeline](cicd/README.md) as a CDK application.
 This can be optionally deployed to the same account as the Greengrass core.

-This CI/CD pipeline automates steps 8,9 and 11.
+This CI/CD pipeline automates steps 8, 9 and 11.
 Following deployment, it performs automated smoke tests to ensure that The Things Stack has started correctly.
-With the pipeline deployed, users can make iterative configuration changes, update the configuration secret using **create_config_secret.py**, and then trigger the CI/CD pipeline to handle the rest.

 ### Automated Testing